 Selecting a snowboard is not an easy job.
 So many diverse kinds of boards are available that you can face a paralysis of choice!
 Before picking up a snowboard, it is better to know what your requirements are exactly.
 You should also consider the type of terrain where you will be using your snowboard.

-Here are our recommendations for the 14 best snowboards.
+Here are our recommendations for more of the best snowboards.

 The version created for Jones included a serrated edge.
 This technology produces a stable grip on the rail if the terrain becomes slippery.
 On powdery tracks, the enormous drift of the deck is supplemented by it swallowtail.
 This great board has become even better with the presence of a slimmer core crafted with carbon stringers and bamboo pieces.
 This provides the Storm Chaser with just a tad extra stiffness.